Architecture2026-04-247 min read

 Operators who can see and challenge AI evidence develop calibrated trust.
 They learn which scenarios produce reliable assessments and which produce noise.
 That calibration only comes from repeated exposure to the AI's reasoning, not just its conclusions.

-Without evidence coupling, operators either over-trust (and act on false positives) or under-trust (and ignore the system they paid for).
-Evidence coupling is what turns an AI tool from something that demos well into something an NCO will actually rely on in the middle of the night.
+Without it, operators either over-trust and act on false positives, or they ignore the system entirely.
+Evidence coupling is the difference between software that demos well and software an NCO will actually rely on at 0300.

 See EdgeLance in action.